International Civil Aviation Organization (ICAO) target

-However, in June 2020, following a request from the trade organisation for airlines, the International Air Transport Association (IATA), the ICAO Council decided to change the reference year for CORSIA’s pilot phase to 2019, missing the opportunity to commit to a more ambitious target (IATA, 2020; ICAO, 2020d).
+However, in June 2020, following a request from IATA, the ICAO Council changed the reference year for CORSIA’s pilot phase to 2019, missing an opportunity to commit to a more ambitious target (IATA, 2020; ICAO, 2020d).
+Based on the outcome of the CORSIA periodic review, which starts in 2022, the ICAO Council will decide on the rules for CORSIA’s first and second phases starting in 2024.

-We rate the target of carbon neutral growth from 2020 as ‘critically insufficient’.
-Under the CAT’s rating methodology, the upper end of the target range in 2030 alone would be rated ‘highly insufficient’.
-Because the international aviation sector plans to rely on emission units and alternative fuels that are unlikely to deliver sufficient real emission reductions, we downgrade the rating to ‘critically insufficient’.
-If the baseline were to be the average of emissions in 2019 and 2020, with 2020 emissions 54% lower than in 2019, the 2030 target emission levels would fall in the ‘2˚C compatible’ range.
-The CAT would downgrade this rating to ‘Insufficient’ for the reasons mentioned above.
+We rate the target of carbon neutral growth from 2020 as ‘Critically insufficient’.
+Under the CAT’s rating methodology, the upper end of the target range in 2030 alone would be rated ‘Highly insufficient’.
+Because the international aviation sector plans to rely on emission units and alternative fuels that are unlikely to deliver sufficient real emission reductions, we downgrade the rating to ‘Critically insufficient’.
+If the baseline were to be the average of emissions in 2019 and 2020, the 2030 target emission levels would fall in the ‘Insufficient’ range.
+The CAT would downgrade this rating to ‘Highly insufficient’ for the reasons mentioned above.

 To be Paris-Agreement compatible, carbon emissions from international aviation should be below 300 MtCO2 in 2030 and decrease to zero by 2060.
 The sector should also take measures to substantially reduce non-CO2 climate impacts.
 The carbon neutral growth goal is insufficient to reach these required emission levels.